F1Everything

 Piastri began the 2024 season by qualifying and finishing eighth at the Bahrain Grand Prix, followed by fourth-place finishes at the Saudi Arabian and Australian Grands Prix and further points at the Japanese and Chinese Grands Prix.
 At the Miami Grand Prix, he finished sixth in the sprint but 13th in the main race, won by teammate Norris, following a collision with Carlos Sainz Jr. in a battle for second place.
 Piastri qualified second at the Emilia Romagna Grand Prix, but was demoted to fifth for impeding Kevin Magnussen and went on to finish fourth.
 He then qualified and finished second at the Monaco Grand Prix, taking his first podium of the season, and claimed further points at the Canadian and Spanish Grands Prix.
 At the Austrian Grand Prix, Piastri overtook Norris to finish second in the sprint, then benefited from a late collision between Norris and Verstappen to finish second in the main race, 1.9 seconds behind winner George Russell.
 Piastri ran as high as second place at the British Grand Prix after qualifying fifth, but lost positions when McLaren switched him to intermediate tyres one lap later than Norris and went on to finish fourth.

 After qualifying second behind Norris at the Hungarian Grand Prix, Piastri overtook his teammate at the first corner.
 He led the race until he was pitted after Norris, allowing Norris to undercut him, on the understanding that Norris would later relinquish the position.
 Norris did so with two laps remaining, allowing Piastri to take his maiden win and become the fifth Australian driver to win a Formula One Grand Prix.
-McLaren's strategy and subsequent team orders caused controversy as Norris had built a six-second led to Piastri; Norris commented that the result was "fair" and "honest", admitting that he lost the race to Piastri at the start.
+McLaren's strategy and subsequent team orders caused controversy as Norris had built a six-second lead to Piastri; Norris commented that the result was "fair" and "honest", admitting that he lost the race to Piastri at the start.
 Piastri qualified sixth for the Belgian Grand Prix and crossed the finish line third despite a slow pit stop.
 He was then promoted to second place after George Russell's disqualification.
 The result allowed him to take fourth place in the Drivers' Championship from Carlos Sainz Jr. During the summer break, Piastri revealed that he had broken a rib during the first half of the season, caused by an improper seat fit.
 The injury had fully healed ahead of the Dutch Grand Prix, where he qualified third and finished fourth.

 Piastri qualified second for the Italian Grand Prix and gained the lead after overtaking Norris.
 Whereas McLaren chose a two-stop strategy, Ferrari's Charles Leclerc executed one-stop strategy to win the race, with Piastri unable to catch up and finishing second.
 Piastri qualified second behind Leclerc at the Azerbaijan Grand Prix, overtook the leader on lap 20 and went on to claim his second Formula One victory.
 With Norris in fourth, this was enough for McLaren to gain the Constructors' Championship lead for the first time since 2014.
 Piastri qualified fifth for the Singapore Grand Prix and gained two places to take his ninth career podium.
 Norris won the race, extending the team's championship lead.
 Further points for Piastri came at the United States Grand Prix, where he finished fifth, and at the Mexico City Grand Prix, where he recovered from qualifying 17th to finish eighth.
 He qualified on pole for the sprint at the São Paulo Grand Prix, but was ordered by McLaren to cede the lead to Norris in the closing laps.
 He finished eighth in the race after again relinquishing position to Norris and receiving a penalty for colliding with Liam Lawson.
+With his tenth-placed finish at the Abu Dhabi Grand Prix, Piastri became the fourth driver in history to complete every lap of a Formula One season.

 Awards and honours

-• FIA Rookie of the Year: 2023
+• FIA Rookie of the Year: 2021, 2023

 • Autosport Awards Rookie of the Year: 2020, 2021, 2023